Phone: 541.346.3722 | firstname.lastname@example.org | EMU, Room 337

 OSA attorneys are prohibited from representing students in litigation involving the ASUO, or in any claim against any officer, agent, or employee of the ASUO, the University, or any other department or agency of the State of Oregon, or any officer, agent or employee thereof.

 DISCLAIMER: The information and materials provided on this website are for informational purposes only and not for the purpose of providing legal advice.
 Access to or use of this site, including any links, does not create a lawyer-client relationship.
-The Office of Student Advocacy and its lawyers do not seek to represent you based on your visit or review of this website.
-Unsolicited materials or information sent to the Office of Student Advocacy or left on voice mail will not be guaranteed confidential and do not create a lawyer-client relationship.
+The Office of Student Advocacy and Hilary E. Berkman, PC do not seek to represent you based on your visit or review of this website.
+Unsolicited materials or information sent or left on voice mail will not be guaranteed confidential and do not create a lawyer-client relationship.
+The firm's principal office is located in Oregon.
+The attorneys are licensed to practice law in the state of Oregon.
+The information contained on this site may or may not reflect the most current legal developments.
+Accordingly, information on this site is not promised or guaranteed to be correct or complete, and should not be relied on as such.
 The information and opinions provided on the website are those of the author and do not necessarily reflect the views of nor are they endorsed by the University of Oregon.
 Although we have tried to present clear and correct information, no representations or warranties are made as to the accuracy of information provided here or at any website to which a link is provided.
 The inclusion of a link or reference does not and is not intended to imply an endorsement.